DevExpress-Examples/wpf-diagram-create-custom-shapes-based-on-diagram-containers/README.md

 # WPF DiagramControl - Create Custom Shapes Based on Diagram Containers

-This example demonstrates how to create custom shapes (that are [DiagramContainers](https://docs.devexpress.com/WPF/DevExpress.Xpf.Diagram.DiagramContainer)) with multiple inner shapes.
-You can use this technique to create custom shapes if their geometry should consist of combined predefined shapes.
+The following example creates custom DevExpress Diagram shapes ([DiagramContainers](https://docs.devexpress.com/WPF/DevExpress.Xpf.Diagram.DiagramContainer)) with multiple inner shapes.
+You can use this technique to create custom shapes if/when associated geometries must consist of combined predefined shapes.

 ![image](https://github.com/DevExpress-Examples/wpf-diagram-create-custom-shapes-based-on-diagram-containers/assets/65009440/1e674051-640a-43a0-a421-37499a184e72)

 ## Implementation Details

-Follow the steps below to accomplish this task:
+To begin, you must:

 1. Create a container and add static non-selectable shapes: